 Assistive Technology Resource Center

-TRPIL is the local outreach partner of the statewide program known as Pennsylvania’s Initiative on Assistive Technology, (PIAT).
+TRPIL is the local outreach partner of the statewide program known as Technology for Our Whole Lives, (TechOWL).
 As a partner, TRPIL’s ATRC serves Bedford, Blair, Cambria, Fayette, Greene, Somerset and Washington counties.
-Other PA county residents can check PIAT’s List of all the resource centers that serve their county.
-PIAT is the Commonwealth’s Assistive Technology Act Program and is funded through a grant from Rehabilitation Services Administration, US Department of Education.
+Other PA county residents can check TechOWL’s List of all the resource centers that serve their county.
+TechOWL is the Commonwealth’s Assistive Technology Act Program and is funded through state and federal grants.

 Public Awareness & Device Demonstrations